 There are two different steering systems: the rack-and-pinion system and the steering-box system.
 With the rack-and-pinion system, the power steering allows the driver to use minimal effort to easily turn the vehicle.
 The input from the steering wheel turns the steering shaft.
 At the end of the steering shaft, there is a circular gear called the pinion.
 The pinion interlocks with the steering arms and when the driver turns the steering wheel, the pinion rotates and turns the steering arms.
 With the steering-box system, there is a worm gear at the end of the steering column.
 A worm gear is a threaded cylinder that is attached to the ball nut rack.
 While the driver is turning the steering wheel, the ball nut rack moves up and down along the cylinder, moving the drop arm, which is linked to the steering arm.
 If you have any questions about your specific vehicle’s steering system and any potential problems, please contact Kestner Automotive - Lexington to make an appointment and have our Reliable technicians take a look.

 Some signs that there might be an issue with your steering:

 Your Quality Shop for Steering Repair

 If you are in or nearby Lexington, come to Kestner Automotive - Lexington for your go-to steering repair shop.
 Our technicians have decades of combined experience and will ensure that your vehicle is working properly again.

 Reasons You Should Do Business With Us:

 Don't hesitate to bring your car to Kestner Automotive - Lexington in Lexington today!
-You can schedule an appointment with us online or give us a call at 803-399-1514 .
-Kestner Automotive - Lexington - Quality you Can Trust, at a Fair Price!.
+You can schedule an appointment with us online or give us a call at 803-399-1514.
+Kestner Automotive - Lexington - Keeping Families Safe.